 Now you should have 3 certificates as shown below which would be visible when you click on the intermediate.sitenv.org

-7. Create another endpoint certificate and this time for an email address.
+7. Create another Endpoint Certificate and this time for an email address.
 For example, " revoked@ttpedge.sitenv.org"

-After the certificate is created, you can select revoke button which is next to it and revoke it.
+After the certificate is created, select the revoke button which is next to it and revoke it.

 8. Go to Administrative Tools and click Re-Generate Root CRL